tpm2-software/tpm2-tools/man/tpm2_createak.1.md

 ## With a Resource Manager (RM)

-Resource managers will flush the TPM context when a tool exits, thus when using an RM, moving the created EK to persistent memory is required.
+Resource managers will flush the TPM context when a tool exits, thus when using a RM, moving the created EK to persistent memory is required.

 ### Create an Attestation Key and make it persistent